leils/workshop-resources/README.md

-# workshop-resources
+# LSC - Workshop Guides and Resources
 Resources for workshops